benitogr-code/raytracer/Readme.md

 ## Overview

-A brute force path tracer based on the [Raytracing in one weekend](https://raytracing.github.io/) book series.
+A path tracer based on the [Raytracing in one weekend](https://raytracing.github.io/) book series.

 The current feature set includes what is covered in the first and part of the second book with some additions: